wernst24/bobdiffusion/README.md

 # Bilateral Filter

 Using the coherence calculation already implemented, I want to investigate using coherence in a bilateral filtering implementation.
 Hopefully this can provide useful regulation for further image processing, or at least look cool.

+TODO:
+1. make ipynb for testing out bilateral filter
+2. make functions in modules.py for arbitrary filters
+3. for useful filters, find more efficient implementation